saiashirwad/effect-grammar/README.md

 kind:("text" | "bits") "/" size:<integer> ":" body:match(kind){"text" => <char>{size} | "bits" => (<bit>){size}}
 ```

-## How `gen` works

-`gen` runs the generator once when you build the grammar.
-It does not parse text
-at that time.

-A value grammar produces a `Ref<A>` inside the generator.
-A ref represents the
-value that will exist during parsing or printing.
-A silent grammar, such as
-`literal` or `symbol`, does not produce a value.

-The generator return value defines the result shape.
-Parsing fills that shape.
-Printing reads the same fields to produce text.

-Each binding must occur in the return value exactly once. `gen` reports an error
-when a binding is missing or occurs more than once.
-Use `skip` when you must
-parse and discard a value.

-A ref is not a JavaScript value.
-Use `match` or `matchValue` to select a grammar
-from a ref.
-You can also use a property of a ref, such as `header.kind` or
-`header.size`.
-Use `get(ref, key)` for reserved property names.

-`match` cases must cover all string literals in the selector type.
-The parser
-and printer use the same selected branch.

 ## Schema integration

 `toSchema` combines a grammar with an Effect Schema.
 Decoding parses the text